buildout/buildout/doc/index.rst

 Componentization
 ================

-We believe that software should be self contained, or at least, that it should be possible.
+We believe that software should be self-contained, or at least, that it should be possible.
 The tools for satisfying the software responsibilities should largely reside within the software project itself.